 Theresa Melloy, Toddler Lead Teacher and West Campus Director, holds an Associate’s degree in Early Childhood Education from Pellissippi State in Knoxville, Tennessee.
 She received her Assistant to Infancy Montessori training from the Minnesota Montessori Training Center in Saint Paul, Minnesota, an AMI training facility.
 Theresa was a classroom assistant at Farragut Montessori before pursuing her AMI training.
 Following her training, she returned to Mead Montessori School to lead its first Toddler Community.
 She has over ten years of experience working with children in Montessori and other childcare settings.
 Theresa loves to sew and craft Infant and Toddler materials for both school and home. email@example.com

 Miah Weaver, Primary Lead Teacher – South Campus, has been an employee at Mead since 2012, working with all ages of children – she started helping with our school when she was in 8th grade!
 Her natural ability to care for and teach children has been evident from the start.
-Miah completed her AMI Lead Teacher training at Montessori Northwest in May of 2017.
+Miah completed her AMI Lead Teacher training at Montessori Northwest in May of 2017, and her Master’s Degree in Montessori Education from Loyola College in Baltimore, Maryland in the Summer of 2018.
 In her spare time, Miah enjoys kayaking, yoga, hiking, sewing, crafts and enjoying the great outdoors! email@example.com

 Anna Marie Reno, Primary Lead Teacher – West Campus, was a Montessori child and has extensive Montessori teaching experience with young children.
 She holds a Bachelor’s Degree from the University of Tennessee in Studio Art and a Master’s Degree in Montessori Education from Loyola College in Baltimore, Maryland.
 Anna Marie received her AMI training in Portland, Oregon, at the Montessori Institute Northwest.
 She then worked as Director of a Montessori school in Sherwood, Oregon, for two years.
 Following her experience in Oregon, she became a Lead Guide and Director of a Montessori school in Nashville, Tennessee, for five years before returning to her hometown of Knoxville.
 Anna Marie loves the arts, adventure and the great outdoors. firstname.lastname@example.org

 Erin Salter, Elementary Lead Teacher and Educational Training Coordinator.
+Elementary Lead Teacher and Educational Training Coordinator.
 Erin has been the lead Elementary teacher at Mead since the program’s establishment in 2010.
 She has worked with children in Montessori schools (of ages ranging from 2 to 12) since 2000 and has experience supporting the growth and development of both young and established Montessori schools.
 Erin has Montessori diplomas at both the Early Childhood and Elementary levels and holds a Master’s Degree in Montessori Elementary Education.
 While teaching in Tokyo, Japan, she collaborated with the school staff and community to undergo an intensive accreditation process.
-This year, Erin will begin acting as Mead’s Educational Training Coordinator and aid in the training of classroom assistants and Lead Teacher support on all levels.
-Her depth of understanding of the Montessori method and her perspective as a seasoned teacher will be a wonderful resource to our staff.
-In addition to working as a Montessori teacher, Erin enjoys spending time with her son, Benjamin, currently in the Sugar Maple community and husband, Zach.
-She also enjoys art & design, hiking, yoga and culinary exploration. firstname.lastname@example.org
+In addition to guiding the Elementary Community here at Mead, Erin acts as the Educational Training Coordinator and aids in the training of classroom assistants and Lead Teacher support on all levels.
+Her depth of understanding of the Montessori method and perspective as a seasoned teacher is a wonderful resource to our staff.
+In addition to working as a Montessori teacher, Erin enjoys spending time with her family, camping, traveling, gardening and making art.
+She also enjoys learning about art & design, hiking, yoga and culinary exploration. firstname.lastname@example.org

 Allison Watson, Office Manager, provides administrative office support and assistance to all classes.
 Her twins are current Mead students.
 Allison received her Bachelor’s Degree in Business Administration at Tennessee Technological University and her Doctor of Jurisprudence from the University of Tennessee College of Law.
 Allison worked extensively with families and children of all ages in her 12 years of legal practice.
 She has served as a director on various boards in her community advocating children’s rights and human rights for disabled persons and was a founding member of The House of Hope, which provides support and services for displaced children.
-Allison has been a public speaker at high schools regarding challenges faced by teenagers, and continues to serve as Trustee over scholarship funds for students who would likely be overlooked by other financial assistance services.
-Improving the lives of children has always been her lifelong passion. email@example.com
+Allison has been a public speaker for criminal and social justice reform and at high schools regarding challenges faced by teenagers.
+She continues to serve as Trustee over scholarship funds for students who would likely be overlooked by other financial assistance services.
+Improving the lives of children has always been her lifelong passion. firstname.lastname@example.org

 Additional staff within the school serves as teaching assistants, language teachers, and art and music teachers.
 All strive to meet AMI recommendations and take advantage of AMI conferences and workshops when available.